harishyquichey/soundboard/README.md

 ## DISCLAIMER

+Yes, there are probably a ton of better ways to do this.
 No, I will not be optimizing this.
 This is purely for my own personal use.